 - An URL or a list of URLs you want to scrape data from

-- The Xpath of the elements you want to extract.
-If you are not familiar with this concept, don’t be afraid because we’ll provide them to you during this tutorial.
+- The Xpath or CSS of the elements you want to extract.
+If you are not familiar with this concept, don’t be afraid because we’ll provide them to you during this guide.

 We can choose a lot of websites to scrape data from for this tutorial.
 For the sake of the example, we are going to use Backlinko, a blog well-known in the SEO industry, as it uses WordPress.